The Benefice of:

 SERVICES IN THE BENEFICE THIS WEEK:

-To download a PDF with full details for the current month's services and readings, including Easter:- Click Here
+To download a PDF with full details for the current month's services and readings:- Click Here

 To download the latest copy of Pathways, the magazine for the people of the Diocese of Oxford:- Click Here